Step 1 — Net Business Profit

 Is an S-Corp Right for You?

-One additional consideration: the Qualified Business Income (QBI) deduction under IRC § 199A allows eligible sole proprietors and S-Corp owners to deduct up to 20% of qualified business income.
-The interaction between S-Corp salary, distributions, and QBI is complex — higher salary can actually reduce your QBI deduction in some situations.
-This is another reason why a holistic analysis with a tax professional is essential before making the election.
+One additional consideration: the Qualified Business Income (QBI) deduction under IRC § 199A allows eligible owners to deduct up to 20% of qualified business income.
+The interaction between S-Corp salary, distributions, and QBI is complex — a holistic analysis with a tax professional is essential before making the election.